69. Submit finger-prick based leuco-depleted HIV viral load and EID assay to WHO PQ.

 72. Continue menu expansion of SAMBA I near-POC system and SAMBA II true POC system to include TB, Hepatitis B, Hepatitis C, HPV etc.

 73. Work with WHO re consideration and implementation of indeterminate range for SAMBA assays

-69: SAMBA EID and viral load assays submitted to WHO PQ by accelerated registration; WHO audits completed for Cambridge site with US site scheduled for end October.
+69: SAMBA EID and viral load assays submitted to WHO PQ by abbreviated pathway; WHO site inspections completed for both US and UK facilities.

 70: Additional automation of production successfully achieved leading to price reduction of all SAMBA assays from $37.40 to $28.80 (22.9% reduction with price including all necessary blood collection materials: gloves, alcohol swabs, lancet etc).
 Additional price reduction of 15% anticipated by mid 2020.